ivdort/dl2-callibrated-lm/blogpost.md

 > This section discusses our ideas for future work.

 To further improve the performance and reliability of our model, several avenues for future work have been identified.
 Firstly, developing a custom tokenizer tailored to our specific datasets could enhance the tokenization process, as using a pretrained tokenizer introduces biases of its own.
 Exploring different models to assess the hallucination rate would also be beneficial; by comparing results across various architectures, we can identify which models are more effective in minimizing hallucinations.

+Actually attempting to remove hallucinations, which could result in less calibration?

 ## Concluding Remarks
 > This section concludes the insights of this blogpost.